viveksinghggits/akcess/README.md

 - Allow access to see logs of pod with name `nginx` in `test` namespace

 ```
+# log is sub resource for pod resource
-» akcess allow --verb get,list --resource pods,pods/log -n test
+» akcess allow --verb get,list --resource pods,pods/log -n test --resource-name nginx
 ```

-You can also directy redirect the output of above commands to a file, that can be set at `KUBECONFIG` env var.
+You can also redirect the output of the above commands to a file, that can be set at `KUBECONFIG` env var.

 ```
 » akcess allow --verb get,list --resource pods,pods/log -n test > logsconfig
 » export KUBECONFIG=logsconfig